Scaling technology and business processes are not equal, here is a framework for the business side of artificial intelligence.

 One of the major issues that small and large organisations operating with data and algorithms are dealing with, is definitely the transitioning from siloed work to interdisciplinary collaboration.
 AI and machine learning are the emblem of multidisciplinary activities at the intersection of statistics, computer science, economics and more specific concepts from the domain of interest.

-The multidisciplinary nature of AI should be reflected not only to the direct builders of AI solutions – data scientists, computer programmers and project managers – but also to the higher levels of the organisation.
-In order to foster such interdisciplinary approach, organisations that want to succeed with AI and machine learning must move from the “Data Cartel” mentality of hoarding data assets in favour of a more collaborative approach to data lakes.
+The multidisciplinary nature of AI should be familiar not only to the direct builders of AI solutions – data scientists, computer programmers and project managers – but also to the higher levels of the organisation.
+In order to foster such an interdisciplinary approach, organisations that want to succeed with AI and machine learning must move from the “Data Cartel” mentality of hoarding data assets in favour of a more collaborative approach to data lakes.
 This approach of being more transparent with data assets will allow the curiosity of data scientists to cross pollinate data systems which often leads to impactful discoveries.

 Investing the right amount of time and money for ROI